jhpyle/docassemble/_docs/authoring.md

 Some blocks are [Initial Blocks], which set things up in the background.

-Other blocks are [Question blocks] that represent screens that the user will actually see.
+Other blocks are [Question Blocks] that represent screens that the user will actually see.
 The basic structure of question blocks is simple, but there are a lot of possible [Question Modifiers] that can make your screens do different things.